scottrhine/preen2_free/README.md

 Several supporting libraries for OpenXml4J (xmlgraphics-commons, commons-io, commons-logging, and log4j) are Copyright © 2012 by The Apache Software Foundation, also licensed under the Apache License, Version 2.0.
 These are bundled with PreEdit for user convenience.

+* top secret bulk option: go into PreEditGui and set allowBulk = true.
+Everything in a directory will be processed with the same options.